shevdi/stored/README.md

 https://shevdi.github.io/stored

-On github pages it's only one point of entry
+On github pages it's the only one point of entry